3 Minute Read

 Rewarding your subs make is more likely they’ll work with you again, and might be more willing to negotiate on bid prices and services offered for future projects.
 Conversely, if there are areas where subcontractors could improve, don’t be afraid to constructively share that information with them.

 Being data driven, yet transparent and open goes a long way toward building solid working relationships with your subcontractors.
 So why take a chance by playing the data guessing game with manual processes and outdated technologies.
-Connect with Viewpoint today to learn how we can help.

 6 Minute Read6 Minute Read